 Like many young professionals, I became active in my local dietetic association, now the Academy of Nutrition and Dietetics.
 I gravitated to roles that involved nutrition communication like volunteering to be on television or the radio.

 Promoting National Nutrition Month was a personal favorite and my signature style was to write a song that fit the annual theme.
 I was nicknamed “the singing dietitian” by my peers for this unusual, but effective approach to teach others.
 Songs were an integral part of my lessons for children and you can find some favorites on the Resources page.

 The subject matter that we gravitate to is part of our signature style.
 My 20 years at WIC and raising three children were instrumental in forming interests in building positive feeding relationships, supporting breastfeeding, and promoting family meals.
 Many of the presentations and resources I created focus on these areas.

 What topic areas are you drawn to learn about and communicate with others?

 What personal and professional experiences have led to these interests?

-Since retiring from Purdue I have taken on the challenge of serving as Editor-in–Chief for the Academy of Nutrition and Dietetics Guide to Nutrition Communication.
-This book will serve as a legacy for current and future nutrition professionals.
+Since retiring from Purdue I have taken on the challenge of serving as Editor-in-Chief for the Academy of Nutrition and Dietetics' Communicating Nutrition: The Authoritative Guide.
+This book serves as a legacy for current and future nutrition professionals.
 It is an honor to use my expertise in such an impactful way.

 What is your story?
 Who is your audience?
 What is your message?
 What strategies and channels can you use to creatively share your signature style with the world?